SirSevrus/novus/README.md

 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the [Your License Name] license.
-See the [GPL-2.0](./LICENSE) file for more details.
+This project is licensed under the [GPL-2.0] license.
+See the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgements
 - Flask for the web framework